 If your cat is climbing the furniture like a tree, offer your cat something else attractive to climb on, and praise her when she does.
 A tall cat condo is excellent for this.

 You can get them equipped with scratching posts, built in toys, and hiding spots.
-Also make the furniture you don't want your cat to climb on less attractive by using cat safe repellent methods.
+Also make the furniture and areas you don't want your cat to climb on less attractive by using cat safe repellent methods (see Natural Cat Repellent).

 Jazzy the cat and I got a new PetFusion scratcher to try out, which seems to have reduced his need to scratch the furniture a bit.
 You can read how Jazzy liked it here.